vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_02_migrate_to_asc.md

    > **Note**: Wait for the provisioning to complete.
 This might take about 5 minutes.

-1. Run the following command to set your default resource group name and Spring Cloud service name.
+1. Run the following command to set your default resource group name and Spring Apps service name.
 By setting these defaults, you don't need to repeat these names in the subsequent commands.

    ```bash
    az config set defaults.group=$RESOURCE_GROUP defaults.spring-cloud=$SPRING_CLOUD_SERVICE